mate-academy/layout_task-guideline/html-css-code-style-rules.md

   But don't overuse them, don't create variable for the value that's used just once.
   - Don't use SASS loops for styles that stay the same for all elements of the group, e.g. `display` or `position`.
+  - Try to use different features - mixins etc - where it makes sense.
   - Make use of SASS nesting - write pseudo-class, pseudo-element selectors inside general selector.
 As well as media queries.